BlitzKraig/fvtt-CommunityLighting/README.md

 #### A note on Custom Shaders

-Custom Shaders are supported, but not yet documented.
+Custom Shaders are supported, but not yet fully documented.

 In order to use a custom shader, please see the `Custom Shader Example` light under `Blitz` in lights.json.

 Add any shader code to `modules/shaders.js`

+SecretFire has provided some exclusive shaders for CommunityLighting, and added some comments in `shaders.js`, which should help you get started if you want to dive into shader creation!

 ### 2. Javascript